fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/cs424-fall-2022-syllabus.md

 ### General Information

 #### Class Meeting Information
 We will meet in-person in EVL's [Continuum room](https://www.evl.uic.edu/location), at the time indicated in the schedule of classes.
-Please read regarding [evaluation](#evaluation-and-grading) for details on attendance.
+Please read the [evaluation](#evaluation-and-grading) section for details on attendance.

 Students are required to participate in these sessions.
 Office hours will be held via Zoom.